TheAypisamFpv/CESI_Bad_Apple/README.md

 # Courses
 ## Networking with Cisco Packet Tracer
 ### [Using the Programming function inside Computers](https://www.youtube.com/watch?v=WIxQzp-jLYk)
-- Python script to print each frame.
+- Python script to print each frames.
 Because this python can't open files, and you can't create `.txt` files, the whole ASCII video had to be in the python file.
 ### Using Router 2960 (current)
-- Python script to create the `bad_apple_router_config.txt` file containing all the frames (1 every 10 frames, and scaled down by a factor of 3).
+- Python script to create the `bad_apple_router_config.txt` file containing all the frames (1 every 10 frames, scaled down by a factor of 3).
 Used in the router as a Startup Config, it get printed in the CLI at startup.